paulross/PyCppContainers/docs/sphinx/source/performance.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With ``bytes``/``std::string`` converting and conversion takes about the following.
-The performance appears appears linear (with some latency for small strings):
+The performance appears appears linear (with some latency for small arrays):

 =============== ======================= =========================== ===================
 String size     ~Time per object (µs)   ~Rate, million per second   ~Rate x Size Mb/s